You have 0 shipments in your cart

 Here are a few to look out for:

-• Residential delivery surcharges: If you choose a B2B (business-to-business) or B2C (business-to-consumer) courier service but enter a residential address (a home or non-commercial location) as the pickup or delivery point, the courier may apply a residential surcharge.
-This is because delivering to residential areas often takes more time, may involve restricted access (like gated communities or apartment blocks), or require additional delivery attempts, unlike business addresses, which are typically easier to access during standard hours and have staff available to receive parcels.
+• Residential delivery surcharges: If you choose a B2B (business-to-business) courier service but enter a residential address (a home or non-commercial location) as the pickup or delivery point, the courier may apply a residential surcharge.
+This is because delivering to residential areas often takes more time, and can involve restricted access (like gated communities or apartment blocks), or require additional delivery attempts, unlike business addresses, which are typically easier to access during standard hours and have staff available to receive parcels.

-• Manual handling surcharge: Couriers may charge extra for parcels that fall outside their standard processing requirements.
-This includes items that are excessively heavy, large, unboxed, cylindrical, or poorly packaged.
+• Manual handling surcharges: Charged for parcels that are excessively heavy, large, unboxed, cylindrical, or poorly packaged.
 These shipments can’t be sorted through automated systems and require manual intervention, which adds to the cost.

-• Misdeclaration surcharge: Providing incorrect information about the parcel, such as understated weight, dimensions, or item type, can result in a surcharge.
+• Misdeclaration surcharge: Providing incorrect information (understated weight, wrong dimensions, or incorrect item type) can result in a surcharge.
 Couriers often reweigh and remeasure parcels, and discrepancies can lead to penalties or delays.

 • Redelivery or failed delivery charges: If a courier can’t complete a pickup or delivery, due to an incorrect address, no one being available, or access issues, you may be charged for a second attempt.
 These surcharges apply to both outgoing shipments and collections.